extiech/local-rank-tracker/README.md

 The script also contains commented-out lines to demonstrate how you could expand it to scrape ratings and review counts as well.

+### Local Rank Tracking Tools

+For a more complete and robust local rank tracking solution, professional tools such as [GMBRadar](https://www.gmbradar.com/) are available that offer features far beyond what this simple script provides.
+These services often include:

+*   Geogrid rank tracking (visualizing rankings on a map)

+*   Automated daily or weekly scans

+*   Tracking of multiple keywords and locations

+*   Competitor analysis

+*   Integration with other SEO and marketing platforms